googleapis/google-cloud-dotnet/apis/Google.Cloud.Firestore/docs/datamodel.md

 {{sample:DataModel.AttributedClassUsage}}

 In order to deserialize a map as an attributed class, the class must have a public parameterless constructor.
 (The C# compiler provides one by default if no other constructors are specified.)
-The properties in the map must each have an attributed, public instance property with a public setter, and the type of the property must be suitable for the value in the map.
+The properties in the map must each have an attributed instance property with a setter, and the type of the property must be suitable for the value in the map.
 If the attributed class doesn't have a suitable property for an element of the map, an exception is thrown.

+An additional attribute, [FirestoreDocumentId](obj/api/Google.Cloud.Firestore.FirestoreDocumentIdAttribute.yml), is also available for attributed classes.
+This must be placed on a property of type `string` or `DocumentReference`.
+The property plays no part in serializing data when writing to Firestore, but is automatically populated when deserializing a document.
+If the property is of type `string`, it is populated with the document ID.
+If the property is of type `DocumentReference`, it is populated with the complete reference to the document.

+For example, consider the following data model:

+{{sample:DataModel.DocumentId}}

+The following code creates a document for a chat room, then later fetches it.

+{{sample:DataModel.DocumentIdUsage}}

+Without the `FirestoreDocumentId` attribute, the document reference would still be available to the code that deserializes the snapshot, but other code using the
+`ChatRoom` object later wouldn't have access to it without extra code to populate it.
+The `FirestoreDocumentId` attribute just allows you to get at the document ID or reference without any additional code.

 ## Mapping with dictionaries